 This year takes you through the fundamental indie game design processes and introduces technical foundations of design and programming as well as planning.

 Art and Design

 This unit develops on ‘Art and Design’ and introduces you to key skills, conceptual approaches and software needed to develop ideas into animated assets for indie computer games.
-You'll gain a solid grounding into the principles and processes of real time animation for computer games, from traditional drawing skills to animation in software.
+You will gain a solid grounding into the principles and processes of real time animation for computer games, from traditional drawing skills to animation in software.
 You will produce outcomes that demonstrate your technical and conceptual skills.

 Moving Image Culture: Understanding and Interpretation